All Episodes

 I mean, all of these things.

-That the even though it was emergency authorization use, you know, what did we learn from the doctor that created the technology that actually allowed for the creation of these all new MRNA vaccinations, and that's Dr. Robert Malone who said that the technology will was never perfected.
+Even though it was emergency authorization use, what did we learn from the doctor that created the technology that actually allowed for the creation of these all-new mRNA vaccinations?

 People began mocking it because it didn't have the new technology.

-Uh for those that took vaccinations, I guess in retrospect, maybe it wasn't so the dumb after all.
+For those that took vaccinations, I guess in retrospect, maybe it wasn't so dumb after all.

-Anyway, uh he said on Monday, Chris Kolbach did, announcing that he's suing Pfizer for what he said were misleading claims that it made related to the COVID nineteen vaccine.
+Anyway, he said on Monday, Chris Kohlbach did, announcing that he's suing Pfizer for what he said were misleading claims that it made related to the COVID-19 vaccine.

 And he joins us now.